ourongxing/web-printer/README.md

 #### fetchPagesInfo

 Used to fetch a list of page url and title, need return the list.
 Usually need to parse sidebar outline.
-Web Printer could restores the hierarchy and collapsed state of the original outline perfectly.
+Web Printer could restore the hierarchy and collapsed state of the original outline perfectly.

 ```typescript
 type fetchPagesInfo = (params: {context: BrowserContext}) => MaybePromise<PageInfoWithoutIndex[]>